brombal/keck/README-design.md

 The observers also maintain references to the observable versions of the objects they are observing.
 When a value in the tree is modified, the corresponding observable is recreated, as well as all the observables up that branch of the tree.
 This allows users to use reference equality comparisons to determine if a value has changed.

 ## Data types

-### DataNodes
+### SharedNodes

-Keck represents a given data object to be observed with a tree of **DataNode** objects.
-Each DataNode represents a single object in the tree, and contains a reference to the original value, as well as a reference to its DataNode and a map of child Identifiers and their DataNodes.
+Keck represents a given data object to be observed with a tree of **SharedNode** objects.
+Each SharedNode represents a single object in the tree, and contains a reference to the original value, as well as a map of child Identifiers and their SharedNodes.
+SharedNode children are created lazily when an Observer accesses a property of the object.

-Child DataNodes are identified within their parent by an **Identifier**.
-An Identifier can be any value that uniquely identifies the child DataNode within its parent (for example, for plain objects, the Identifier is the property name; for maps, the Identifier is the key).
-Custom observable factories can implement their own approaches, as long as all Identifiers for the children of a given DataNode are unique.
+Child SharedNodes are identified within their parent by an **Identifier**.
+An Identifier can be any value that uniquely identifies the child SharedNode within its parent (for example, for plain objects, the Identifier is the property name; for maps, the Identifier is the key).
+Custom observable factories can implement their own approaches, as long as all Identifiers for the children of a given SharedNode are unique.

-The same root DataNode instance is shared by every Observer of the same object.
-That is, there is a 1-to-1 mapping between DataNodes and observable values.
-Within a DataNode tree however, it is better to think of the DataNodes as representing an Identifier rather than the values themselves.
-If a property of an observable object is replaced with another object, the DataNode itself is not replaced, but rather its value is updated to point to the new object.
+The same root SharedNode instance is shared by every Observer of the same object.
+That is, there is a 1-to-1 mapping between SharedNodes and observable values.
+Within a SharedNode tree however, it is better to think of the SharedNodes as representing an Identifier rather than the child values themselves.
+If a property of an observable object is replaced with another object, the SharedNode itself is not replaced, but rather its value is updated to point to the new object.

-DataNode children are created lazily when an Observer accesses a property of the object.

 ### Observers

 **Observers** are the instances that are created by `createObserver`.
-Each Observer represents a set of observed DataNode child Identifiers, and a callback to be invoked when any of its observed properties are modified.
-An observer can toggled to "observe" property access (or not), and its callback can be enabled and disabled.
+Each Observer represents a set of observed SharedNode child Identifiers, and a callback to be invoked when any of its observed properties are modified.
+An observer can be toggled to "observe" property access (or not), and its callback can be enabled and disabled.
 The callback is only invoked when a property that was previously observed is modified.

-A DataNode contains a reference to all the Observer instances that are watching each of its child Identifiers.
+A SharedNode contains a reference to all the Observer instances that are watching each of its child Identifiers.
 When a child is modified, each of that child's Observer callbacks is invoked.

 ### ObservableContext

-Every supported data type has an "observable" version that is returned by the type's corresponding ObservableFactory.
-Because this observable object is an opaque type, an **ObservableContext** is used internally to wrap around it and carry additional meta information such as the Observer and DataNode used to create the observable.
+Every supported data type has a corresponding "observable" version, such as a Proxy or custom subclass, that is returned by the type's ObservableFactory.
+Because this observable object is an opaque type, an **ObservableContext** is used internally to carry additional meta information such as the Observer and SharedNode used to create the observable.

 The ObservableContext is passed to the `makeObservable` factory method.